 The tourism sector will obviously benefit from Kenya becoming more accessible.
 Direct flights furthermore boost the allure of Kenya as a trade and investment destination, and as a location for international headquarters.

-African air travel on the increase
+African air travel rising

 The launch of the Single African Air Transport Market from January 1st 2018, is likely to bring down costs of intra-African travel, and significantly boost air travel on the continent.